 We’re expected to perform an impressive balancing act, so it’s not surprising that in our constant, never-good-enough attempts to do so, we sometimes completely lose ourselves.

-After prioritizing our marriage, supporting our husbands in their co-parenting debacles, and carrying them through their phases of divorced-dad guilt, we then spend whatever time and energy we have left on balancing those spinning stepparent plates the best we can.
+After prioritizing our marriage, supporting our partners in their co-parenting debacles, and carrying them through their phases of divorced dad (or mom) guilt, we then spend whatever time and energy we have left on balancing those spinning stepparent plates the best we can.
 We play fair and play it safe, lest we face criticism from the ex, disappointment from the extended family, or meltdowns from the kids.

 Hey Stepmom, It’s Okay to Take Up Space.

 You came into a “broken” family with instant, invisible pressure on you to dive right in and get to fixing.
 So you’ve been putting yourself last (if on the list at all) to keep the ship from sinking.
 I get it.

 But it’s time to realize that you’re not a ship captain.
 You are the ocean.
 No matter what you do to hold the household ship together, it’s going to sink if your waters are not calm enough for sailing.

 Metaphors aside, here’s the secret: It’s okay to take up space.

 What I mean is that it’s okay for you to expect to be considered.
 It is okay to have needs and voice them.
 It is okay to have boundaries and enforce them.
 It’s okay for you to take yourself into consideration without feeling selfish, and it’s okay for you to expect the others in your family to consider you, too.
 Every creature on this earth takes up space and has needs, and you’re no exception.